 This "futuristic" Fair opened in New York City just prior to the beginning of World War ll.

 The spoons shown here are the Official spoons for the Seattle World's Fair and were patented in 1961.
-The bowls are plain.

 These are the only two official sterling spoons that I know about from this fair.
 The space needle (left) is a well known landmark.
 The second spoon (front and back) shows various images from the 1962 world fair

-The vermeil bowl is engraved "World Fair Seattle 1962" The totem pole spoon is from an old die ca. 1900.
+The vermeil bowl is engraved "World Fair Seattle 1962" The totem pole handle is from an old die ca. 1900.
 The quality of the enamel work is not nearly as good as it should be.

-I have never seen a sterling spoon from the Montreal, Canada 1967 expo.
 This silver plated demi is the only souvenir spoon from this fair of which I am aware.

 Some cities built exposition buildings to attract smaller trade shows.
 Sometimes these buildings were of significant interest to justify the production of a few spoons.
 These are usually hand engraved in small lots.